-We present Young Birder Awards to youth who meet certain qualifications.
+The Young Birder Awards are presented to youth who meet certain qualifications.
 To be selected for a BCFO Young Birder Award, recipients must be between 11 and 18 years of age, and have:

 • exceptional observational and birding skills well beyond the ‘novice’ level;